ricjac/ricjac.github.io/content/cryptocurrency/ltc-testnet.md

 pacman -S yaourt
 ```

-**Note:** Yaourt does not allow installation of packages when you are root, so this is a good time to create our LTC service user.
+**Note:** Yaourt does not allow installation of packages when you are root, so this is a good time to create our ltc service user.

 Let's now create the user account that our litecoin daemon will use: